StarLegacy/StarLegacy.Wiki/Starships/Thrusters.md

 ### Afterburner
 - Expensive but has the power of 5 thrusters
-- The magma block should face away gtrom your ship.
+- The magma block should face away from your ship.
 - Best for smaller fighters and warships
 - High power demand, and a good balance in acceleration and power.
 - Acceleration X.XX, power X.XX (contribute!)